DailyDreaming/D3-Genome-Scatter-Plot/README.md

 # D3-Genome-Scatter-Plot

-A Simple D3 Scatter Plot of Model Organism Genomes
+A simple D3 scatter plot of model organism genomes by size, proteins, and number of chromosomes.